 Rockiness factor: Choppy waves.

 The divas reunite onscreen the week of May 16, 2016 as Pink was named an advisor to the Top 8 contestants on The Voice Season 10.
-The episodes saw piece sees everything seemingly fine—though, some speculate Christina's "Bite Me" shirt might be more than just a cute saying.
-Also, note at one point, Pink remarks "My hands are sweating, I feel uncomfortable" when sitting alongside Xtina, though it was n reference to how good the contestants were performing.
-Viewers noted that both seemingly wanted to make for good TV and get along, and were careful not to step on each other's toes.
+In the episode pieces we saw everything seems fine—though, some speculate Christina's "Bite Me" shirt might be more than just a cute saying.
+Also, at one point, Pink remarked "My hands are sweating, I feel uncomfortable" when sitting alongside Xtina, though it was actually in reference to how good the contestants were performing.
+Viewers noted that both women seemingly wanted to make for good TV and get along, careful not to step on each other's toes.
 But what Pink said after the taping, gives us hope (see next slide).

 Rockiness factor: Slightly unpaved stretch of highway.

-After 15 years of rockiness, it seems like Pink and Christina are finally friends.
-When ET asked her who she had the most fun with on set of The Voice, Pink gave the unexpected answer of her longtime frenemy:
+After 15 years of rockiness, it seems like Pink and Christina are finally, really friends.
+When Entertainment Tonight asked her who she had the most fun with on set of The Voice, Pink gave the unexpected answer of her longtime frenemy:

 "Her and I have had history and it hasn't always been wonderful, but finally, I think it just took us 15 years, and I feel like there was true love.
 It felt really good.
 I love when you're around to have a full-circle moment and that was a full-circle moment for me because—in all honesty—I'm a fan of hers."